mosip/commons/kernel/kernel-cbeffutil-api/Readme.md

 # Kernel Cbeffutil Api

 ## Overview
-This api contains utility classes for oberation related to CBEFF.
-For more information on cbeff [refer](https://en.wikipedia.org/wiki/CBEFF).
+This API contains utility classes for operations related to [CBEFF](https://en.wikipedia.org/wiki/CBEFF).

 ## Technical features
-- Provides functions related to biometric such as create,update and validate CBEFF xml
+- Create, update and validate CBEFF XML.
-- Provides functions related to biometric such as search for different biometric attributes in a XML or BIR.
+- Search for different biometric attributes in a XML or BIR.